saronbrandao/mamma-mia-recipe-book-sb/README.md

 5. Submit a pull request outlining the changes you've made.

 ## Credits
-- The Mamma Mia Recipe Book was created by [Your Name].
+- The Mamma Mia Recipe Book was created by Saron Brandao.
 - Recipe data and search functionality provided by Forkify API.

 ## License
 The Mamma Mia Recipe Book is released under the MIT License.
 Feel free to customize the README file further to suit your specific needs.
 Good luck with your app, and happy cooking!